mitranim/sqlb/readme.md

 ## Changelog

+### `0.1.14`

+`StructMap` and `StructNamedArgs` now tolerate `nil` inputs.
+Previously, they tolerated non-nil interfaces where the underlying value was a nil struct pointer.
+Now they also allow nil interfaces.

 ### `0.1.13`

 Fixed the bug where the `Ords.Lax` mode was appending malformed ords, instead of skipping them entirely.